-There’s a curious irony to my practice in that, if a couple is sitting in front of me concerned about their child, I will almost invariably meet a solid young person who might be struggling with understanding the world, but they’re working from a strong and sturdy foundation provided by good parents.
-They can reason and they have a good understanding of value.
+There’s a curious irony to my practice in that, if a couple is sitting in front of me concerned about their teenaged child, I will almost invariably meet a solid young person who might be struggling with understanding the world, but they’re working from a strong and sturdy foundation provided by good parents.
+They can reason, and they have a good understanding of value.
 These are children whose parents have always reacted proactively to concerns.

-I was shovelling snow once with my Dad and I was thinking about a guy at school who had gotten his girlfriend pregnant.
+When I was still in high school, I was shovelling snow once with my Dad, and I was thinking about a guy at school who had gotten his girlfriend pregnant.
 It made me realize that the physical world was ready for me to be a dad, but my mind hadn’t even imagined that possibility until my buddy’s situation.
 So I asked my Dad how a parent is supposed to know what to do to raise their kid?
 And my Dad’s answer was, “You just teach them what they need to know to live without you.”

-That you should never have to wait for anything versus the idea that that world will absolutely leave you waiting all over the place.
-If you don’t develop the brain wiring for waiting, then you grow into one of those insane 50 year olds who beats the crap out of the inside of their car during traffic jams.
+Some kids are taught that we should never have to wait for anything, and if we do our response should be to complain, versus understand.
+Alternatively, others are taught that the world will absolutely leave us waiting, quite routinely.
+If we don’t develop the brain wiring for waiting and patience, then we can grow into one of those insane 50 year olds who beats the crap out of the inside of their car during traffic jams.
 Waiting is part of life and it’s a skill parents need to both exhibit and demand to ensure that the child learns the necessary skills to exist in the world as it is.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.